The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Introduction

 In this first paper (Paper I) we address the following questions: \begin{enumerate}[leftmargin=2em,labelwidth=0em] \item What can we learn about the selection efficiency of accreted stars in integrals of motions phase-space \citep{Helmi2018, Feuillet2021, Buder2022, Monty2024}? \item What memory of the birth positions and past chemical evolution is retained in integrals of motion space \citep{Skuladottir2025}? \end{enumerate}

-Paper II analyses how the effects of the merger process manifest in the simulation, for example through the proposed \textit{splashing} of in-situ star orbits \citep{Belokurov2020} or mixing of in-situ and accreted gas to form \textit{splashed} stars.
+Paper II \citep{Buder2025d} analyses how the effects of the merger process manifest in the simulation, for example through the proposed \textit{splashing} of in-situ star orbits \citep{Belokurov2020} or mixing of in-situ and accreted gas to form \textit{splashed} stars.

 By answering these questions with a Milky Way analogue simulation, we reveal a preserved chemodynamical memory of the last major merger and unveil connections and biases that fundamentally change how we reconstruct the Milky Way's formative history.
+As we demonstrate below, this preserved chemodynamical memory provides a ``golden thread'' linking present-day chemistry and integrals-of-motion space to the internal formation structure of the accreted progenitor galaxy prior to its disruption.